dmijatovic/react-redux-router/readme.md

-# React test project
+# React-redux-router4 test project

 This project is created using create-react-app cli.
 After creating it **npm eject** is runned to extract definitions and node scripts from cli.
 Then support for scss files is added to webpack definitions.
+After that I added router v4 and redux.

 ## Folder structure